Make Your Mark

 In our final week we are going to bring together everything we've learned and use it to tackle the One Big Thing that's been holding you back.
 For some it's the perfect, expensive materials, and for others it's the idea that they feel is their magnum opus.
 Whatever it is that is intimidating you into inaction we are going to kick its bum and make it into a real piece of art in our live create-a-long.

-Over two days we will work together side by side to make that one idea a reality, or finally to break in that expensive canvas - I'll be checking in every hour or so and we'll all be sharing our progress (and fears) in the Facebook group.
-There'll also be trouble-shooting and some help for what to do if you end up hating what you create.
+Over two days you will make that one idea a reality, or finally to break in that expensive canvas - I'll be available throughout the course for cheerleading and troubleshooting and you're encouraged to share your progress (and fears) in the Facebook group where you can get support from the other participants.
+There's also a lesson covering what to do if you end up hating what you create.